stephenangelico/BioBox/README.md

 - OBS: Mic, desktop capture, other inputs
 - VLC
-- Media in Chrome - see unpacked extension in VolumeSocket
+- Media in Chrome - see unpacked extension in VolumeSocket (deprecated, requires migration to Manifest v3)
 - Webcam focus
 - Pulseaudio - TODO

+BioBox can be run on a PC without any kind of analog slider, but its usefulness will be limited.
+You still have the benefit of multiple sources controlled in one place, but adjustment is still done by click-dragging or scrolling.

 Reference hardware uses a motorized 10kΩ slide potentiometer from [SparkFun](https://www.sparkfun.com/products/retired/10976) (discontinued, see also Bourns PSM01-082A-103B2) with the potentiometer attached